Valexxjr/edu-ai-challenge-2025/8/README.md

 2. Add comprehensive tests for new features
 3. Use proper type hints and documentation
 4. Ensure backward compatibility
+5. Follow the modular structure for new components

 ## License